Common Clues Suggesting Joint Hypermobility Syndrome

 Ankle Instability from Ehlers-Danlos Syndrome

 Cortisone, NSAIDS, PT and MT do nothing to strengthen the ligaments of an unstable joint.
 Prolotherapy strengthens the injured ligaments and stabilizes the joint.
-Estrogen in birth control pills inhibits the fibroblastic proliferation necessary for the healing of ligaments.
-Fibroblastic proliferation is the mode of healing by which Prolotherapy repairs.

 More Information about Prolotherapy for EDS & Hypermobility